 The growth plan that I had devised while at IH had put a high priority on growth in Viet Nam, we worked to expand during my four years there, trying to move towards poorer areas of the country.
 We wanted to move our emphasis from areas close to Hanoi, towards more mountainous areas, and to expand in the central region.
 So we were able to open operations in Phu Tho and Thai Nguyen, in the north, and Quang Ngai in the center.

-- In Phu Tho, our work was managed by Ly Phat Viet Linh.
+— In Phu Tho, our work was managed by Ly Phat Viet Linh.
 Linh was from the south of Viet Nam, which I think was a challenge for him, working in Phu Tho.
 There were still some barriers to people from the south working in the north, coming from the country’s history.
 Linh had followed the original PU Manager in Phu Tho, who had been dismissed, which was a second challenge for Linh.
-But he did a good job and has since held several positions at UNICEF;
+But he did a good job and has since held several positions at UNICEF and beyond;

 — Our second Program Unit in the center of Viet Nam was in Quang Ngai, where our work was managed by PU Manager Nguyen Duc Hoang.
 Like Quang in Quang Thi, we had hired Hoang from World Vision – World Vision’s loss, Plan’s gain.
 Both Quang and Hoang were not Christians, which (sadly) seemed to limit their careers in World Vision.
 Hoang was a very strong leader and manager, and handled setting up operations in Quang Ngai very competently.
 He still works for Plan, in a very senior position;

-- Finally, near the end of my tenure, Plan opened operations in the northern mountainous province of Thai Nguyen, where our PU Manager was Tran Dai Nghia.
+— Finally, near the end of my tenure, Plan opened operations in the northern mountainous province of Thai Nguyen, where our PU Manager was Tran Dai Nghia.
 Nghia came from an academic background, and was himself from Thai Nguyen, which was an advantage for us.
 Nghia was very able and smart, and handled initial stages of our work in that province very well.
 I saw Thai Nguyen, known as the “capital” of the northern mountainous region, as a stepping stone towards working up in the provinces farther north and higher up, near the Chinese border.
+(And, after I left, Plan did indeed expand up into those mountainous provinces, in the north and into the Central Highlands.)

 Finally, Plan’s standard structure envisioned a “decentralized operations support – DOS” office, providing administrative and financial support to Program Units far from the Country Office.
 We hoped to grow our work in the center of the country, and established a DOS in Hue, led and managed by Ary Laufer.
 (Establishing a DOS in Thai Nguyen, supporting Program Units farther north, was also in our thinking…)